jasontamez/PF2/_json/MATH.md

     - `floor(-5.2)` = -6 *negative numbers may give non-intuitive results!*
   - `randomInt(x,y)` gives a random integer between x and y, inclusive of both
   - `randomInt(x)` gives a random integer between 0 and x, inclusive of both
+  - `random(x)` gives a random number between 0 and x, inclusive of 0 and excluding x
   - `min(x,y,z)` returns the smallest number among x, y, and z
   - `max(x,y,z)` returns the highest number among x, y, and z
     - Both `min` and `max` can take any number of arguments